Our knowledge of orthopaedics. Your best health.

 Outcomes

-Many children with brachial plexus injuries will continue to have some weakness in the shoulder, arm, or hand.
-There may be other surgical procedures that can be performed at a later date that might improve function.
+Many children with brachial plexus injuries will continue to have some weakness in the shoulder, arm, hand, or fingers.
+There may be other surgical procedures that can be performed in the future that might improve function.
 As your child grows, your doctor will discuss the various treatment options and make a specific recommendation based on your child's individual situation.

 Weakness due to brachial plexus birth palsy